 With the floor in place, the interior walls can be added.
 Notice in the photo below, that the piece of OSB being used for the wall is notched to go around the horizontal structural elements.
 It only goes halfway across the vertical elements, leaving wood for the other panel to attach to as well.

 With the interior walls in place, it’s time to install the insulation and put the siding on the house.
-The same fiberglass batts or Styrofoam sheets that was used in the floor can be used in the exterior walls.
+The same fiberglass batts or Styrofoam sheets that were used on the floor can be used on the exterior walls.
 Glue or staple them in place, so that they are not a problem as the siding is installed.

-Your finished doghouse is best sitting in the corner of the patio, where it has some protection from the weather.
-That will help keep it from getting cold inside, as well as protecting the wood from damage.
+Your finished winter doghouse is best sitting in the corner of the patio, where it has some protection from the weather.
+That will help keep it from getting cold inside, as well as protect the wood from damage.

 You may also like: